dbohdan/regular/README.md

 ## Configuration

-Jobs are defined in Starlark files named `job.star` in subdirectories of the config directory.
+Jobs are defined in Starlark files named `config.star` in subdirectories of the config directory.
 For example:

 ```starlark